Early Detection of Ovarian Cancer: Challenges, Hope, and the Path Forward

 It’s important to note that these recommendations can vary based on individual risk profiles and should be discussed thoroughly with a healthcare provider.
 The frequency and type of screenings would be tailored to each person’s specific situation.
 Knowing your risk can help you and your doctor make informed decisions about monitoring and preventive measures.

-The CA-125 blood test measures levels of Cancer Antigen 125, a protein that can be elevated in cases of ovarian cancer.
+The CA-125 blood test has long been used to measure levels of Cancer Antigen 125, a protein that can be elevated in cases of ovarian cancer.
 However, this test isn’t definitive, as other conditions can also cause elevated CA-125 levels, and some women with ovarian cancer may have normal levels.

 Transvaginal Ultrasound